Alissa-King/Eugene-OR-Climate-Analysis/README.md

 ## Notes
 - All temperatures are in Fahrenheit (°F)
-- Precipitation is measured in millimeters (mm)
+- Precipitation is measured in inches (in)
-- Grass seed production is measured in pounds
+- Grass seed production is measured in pounds (lbs)

 ## Future Improvements
 - Incorporate real agricultural data from reliable sources